wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-archiving-microsoft-365/includes/3-enable-archive-mailboxes-microsoft-365.md

     > [!NOTE]
     > The Archive page shows a maximum of 500 users.
 Use the search box if you can't immediately see the name of the user you want.
 5. In the list of mailboxes, select the user whose mailbox you want to archive.
-Then select the **Enable Archive** option.
+Then select the **Enable archive** option on the menu bar.

     :::image type="content" source="../media/enable-archive-mailboxes-ff68f2dc.png" alt-text="Screenshot of the Data lifecycle management page with the Enable archive option highlighted.":::